Every business strives toward something – one common goal that unifies your organization and keeps each individual focused on the number one priority.

 - How you do it.

 A good mission statement can surprise, inspire, and transform your business.
-They provide a clearly stated purpose of who you are, what you do, how you benefit customers, and what you aspire to become.
+They provide a clearly stated purpose of your business and the goals you have for succeeding.

 The best mission statements go hand-in-hand with corporate philosophy and culture and help guide a company from the present into the future.

-A mission statement should pass the T-shirt test.
-Its words should be able to fit on a T-shirt and make perfect sense standing alone.
-It's just the right length to get the point across, and it's designed to be an internal document that tells how you inspire your team to achieve your company goals.
+Ultimately, your mission statement should be just the right length to get your point across, and it should be designed to be an internal document that tells how you inspire your team to achieve your company goals.